Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/09-od-normal-growth-rate.md

 ### Normalization

-Due to manufacturing variables such as differences in LED strength and sensitivity, the raw OD readings can't be compared against each other.
+Due to manufacturing variation (LED strength and sensor sensitivity), raw OD readings can't be compared directly across devices.
 Instead, we use the _normalization_ technique described below:

-A series of initial OD readings are averaged to produce a _reference value_ (denominator).
+A series of initial OD readings are averaged to produce a _reference value_ (baseline).
 New OD readings after the reference value are normalized using the following simple equation:

 $$
 \frac{\normalsize \text{latest\thickspace OD}}{\normalsize \text{reference\thickspace OD}}=\text{normalized\thickspace OD}